OHBA-analysis/osl-dynamics/README.md

 #### Windows

 If you are using a Windows computer, we recommend first installing Linux (Ubuntu) as a Windows Subsystem by following the instructions [here](https://ubuntu.com/wsl).
-Then follow the instructions above in the Ubuntu terminal.
+Then follow the instructions for Linux above in the Ubuntu terminal.

 #### hbaws (Oxford)